In Articles, Personal Resources

 alcohol-mood-swings

 Although drinking is often a social event and can be associated with fun times out with friends, this addictive elixir isn’t always something to smile about.
-Many people will experience the emotional ups and down of being intoxicated by alcohol, but especially when consumed in excess or when alcoholism is at play, serious alcohol mood changes are not uncommon.
+Many people will experience the emotional ups and downs of being intoxicated by alcohol, but especially when consumed in excess or when alcoholism is at play, serious psychological changes are not uncommon.
+Because withdrawal is always a possibility for those who drink heavily, our Pennsylvania rehab is taking a closer look at the connection between alcohol and mood swings and when it’s time to get help.

-Alcohol is a finicky substance.
-While many people are able to have one or two drinks without any problems, several drinks can lead to more complicated effects.
+While many people can have one or two drinks without any problems, several drinks can lead to more complicated effects.
 Especially when someone starts to become dependent on the substance but refuses to get alcohol abuse treatment, their mood may become uncontrollable.

 • Excited and happy